Helther/Trigonometrix/README.md

 ## TODO:
 * Add comparison tests with other libraries
-* Add tests for FMA contracted versions of approximations
+* Add Unit tests for accuracy
-* Add implementations using vector SSE intrinsics and corresponding tests

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.